-What Can a Handyman Do in Pima in Pima County, Arizona?
+What Can a Handyman Do Without a License in Pima in Pima County, Arizona?

 In Arizona, most construction/repair work for pay requires an Arizona Registrar of Contractors (AZ ROC) license unless you stay within the state’s “handyman” exemption: a total job value under $1,000 (labor + materials) and you cannot split a larger job into smaller ones.
 Even when exempt from a contractor license, you may still need building permits and must follow trade rules (and city business licensing) in Pima.